-And social media works: in 2020 young people discover more brands through social media than TV, newspapers, and blogs combined.
+And social media works: young people discover more brands through social media than TV, newspapers, and blogs combined.

 While social media allows you to reach massive audiences, it’s also not just a random crowd on a town square.
 Platforms like Facebook, Instagram, Pinterest, Snapchat, and YouTube have built in